acisops/acis_anomaly_pages/source/door_b_enb.rst

 the systems that are normally on.

 There are, however, a few cases to note.
-Enabling a system that is normally off and disabled leaves us one spurious command away from activating a system inadertantly.
+Enabling a system that is normally off and disabled leaves us one spurious command away from activating a system inadvertently.

 In the cases of the door mechanisms (side A or B) or the DEA side B, we should take immediate action to send a disable command, as activating the corresponding power